 Vermont has beautiful, accessible waterfalls.
 Here’s a review of our favorite Vermont waterfalls

-Dining and Lodging in Waitsfield, VT
+Dining and Lodging in the Mad River Valley

 Day 4: Waitsfield to Stowe

-You won’t be driving much today because this section of Vermont Route 100 is packed with things to do!
-The Waterbury/Stowe area is fabulous in all four seasons, and if you’re feeling short on time, I urge you to give it an extra day.
-Here are some of our favorite tourist attractions and natural areas on route 100 between Waitsfield and Johnson.
+he Waterbury/Stowe area is fabulous in all four seasons, and if you’re feeling short on time, I urge you to give this section an extra day.
+Here are some of our favorite tourist attractions and natural areas on Route 100 between Waitsfield and Johnson.

 Driving distance: 24 miles